khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Ledger: Amazone Quantum Ledger Database
 - Time series: AmazonTimestream

+## Disaster_recovery_strategy
+- **Pilot Light**
+  - The term pilot light is often used to describe a DR scenario in which a minimal version of an environment is always running in the cloud.
+  - The idea of the pilot light is an analogy that comes from the gas heater.
+In a gas heater, a small flame that’s always on can quickly ignite the entire furnace to heat up a house.
+This scenario is similar to a backup-and-restore scenario.
+  - For example, with AWS you can maintain a pilot light by configuring and running the most critical core elements of your system in AWS.
+When the time comes for recovery, you can rapidly provision a full-scale production environment around the critical core.
+- **Warm Standby**
+  - The term warm standby is used to describe a DR scenario in which a scaled-down version of a fully functional environment is always running in the cloud.
+  - A warm standby solution extends the pilot light elements and preparation.
+  - It further decreases the recovery time because some services are always running.
+  - By identifying your business-critical systems, you can fully duplicate these systems on AWS and have them always on.
+- **Backup and Restore**
+  - In most traditional environments, data is backed up to tape and sent off-site regularly.
+  - If you use this method, it can take a long time to restore your system in the event of a disruption or disaster.
+  - Amazon S3 is an ideal destination for backup data that might be needed quickly to perform a restore.
+Transferring data to and from Amazon S3 is typically done through the network, and is therefore accessible from any location.
+  - Many commercial and open-source backup solutions integrate with Amazon S3.

+- **Multi Site**
+  - A multi-site solution runs in AWS as well as on your existing on-site infrastructure, in an active-active configuration.
+  - The data replication method that you employ will be determined by the recovery point that you choose.
 ## RDS
 - RDS makes it easy to set up, operate, and scale a relational database in the cloud.
 - It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching, and backups.